-Carl (Ed Asner) has achieved his Want: To transport the house he and Ellie shared to Paradise Falls.
+Carl (Ed Asner) has achieved his Want: To transport the house he and Ellie shared for so many years to Paradise Falls.

-Yes, that is stellar storytelling, but the mini-story of Carl and Ellie’s married life is a setup for the scene I have spotlighted above.
+Yes, that is stellar storytelling.
+But the mini-story of Carl and Ellie’s married life is a setup for the scene I have spotlighted above.
 Carl has made it.
 He’s fulfilled his promise to Ellie.
-He has achieved his Conscious Goal.
+He has won.

 Then the picture book.
 It is a little story itself told in three parts:

-Beginning: Carl flips through photos of he and Ellie as children.
+Beginning: Carl looks at photos of he and Ellie as children, images of Paradise Falls.

-Emotion: Sadness his wife is not here to experience her dream realized.
+Emotion: Sadness that his wife is not here to share the experience of achieving her dream.

 Turn: Carl discovers new photos.

-Middle: Carl examines photos of his marriage through their adult years.
+Middle: Carl flips through photos of his marriage through their adult years.